 BETAPACE AF (sotalol hydrochloride) by Enterprise Therapeutics is beta-adrenoreceptor blocking (vaughan williams class ii) and cardiac action potential duration prolongation (vaughan williams class iii) antiarrhythmic properties.
 Approved for documented, life-threatening ventricular arrhythmias, such and 2 more indications.
 First approved in 2000.

-BETAPACE AF (sotalol hydrochloride) is an oral antiarrhythmic tablet combining beta-adrenergic blockade (Class II) with cardiac action potential prolongation (Class III) properties.
-It treats documented life-threatening ventricular arrhythmias and atrial fibrillation by slowing heart rate and stabilizing electrical activity.
-The drug's dual mechanism makes it effective at doses of 160 mg/day and above, where Class III effects become clinically significant.
+BETAPACE AF (sotalol hydrochloride) is an oral antiarrhythmic tablet combining beta-blocking (Class II) and action potential prolongation (Class III) properties.
+It is indicated for documented, life-threatening ventricular arrhythmias and atrial fibrillation.
+The l-isomer provides beta-blockade while both isomers contribute Class III antiarrhythmic effects at doses of 160 mg/day and above.

 beta-adrenoreceptor blocking (Vaughan Williams Class II) and cardiac action potential duration prolongation (Vaughan Williams Class III) antiarrhythmic properties.
 The two isomers of sotalol have similar Class III antiarrhythmic effects, while the l-isomer is responsible for virtually all of the…